-Have a cigar: Omaha World War II veteran celebrates 101st birthday
+Omaha World War II veteran celebrates 101st birthday

 OMAHA, Neb.
 (WOWT) - A World War II veteran celebrated his 101st birthday as safely as possible with family and friends on Sunday.

-The family put together a drive-thru birthday party while five generations gathered with friends to celebrate Buster Bonacci Sr.
+The Bonacci family organized a drive-thru birthday party for 101-year-old Buster Bonacci Sr.

-The veteran from Omaha served across the world, from Hawaii to Okinawa.
+The veteran from Omaha served across the world and was stationed in Okinawa, Japan.

-Sunday, family and friends drove by his home near 31st and Spalding Streets.
-In 1950, Bonacci returned to Omaha and has lived here since.
+On Sunday, family and friends drove by his home near 31st and Spalding Streets.
+After serving in the Army, Bonacci returned to Omaha in 1950 and has lived here since.

-Family from across the country called buster to wish him well on his special day.
+Family from across the country called Buster to wish him well on his special day.

 “Oh, it’s wonderful, wonderful, honest to God.
 Everybody was so nice, real nice.
-All my friends, people I haven’t seen in a while,” Bonacci said.
+All my friends and people I haven’t seen in a while,” Bonacci said.

-He added he’ll enjoy a cigar for today and spend it with his great-great-grandchildren.
+He added he’ll enjoy a cigar and spend the day with his children, grand-children, great-grandchildren, and great-great-grandchildren.

 His family says he’s as sharp as ever and is a wealth of knowledge for the Bonacci family.